codebachi/docusaurus-tutorials/docs/git/git-branching-merging.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Anything that has merge conflicts and hasn’t been resolved is listed as unmerged.
+Anything that has merge conflicts and hasn't been resolved is listed as unmerged.
 Git adds standard conflict-resolution markers to the files that have conflicts, so you can open them manually and resolve those conflicts.
 Your file contains a section that looks something like this:

 ```bash
 HEAD:index.html